jamiesmith/pixinsight-repo/BUILD.md

 # How to redeploy this

-- sign the main scripts in src/scripts/ AND updates.xri (you don't really have to do it twice, but it makes it easier)
-- change the version number in build.sh
+- change the release number and release notes in build-release.sh
-- run ./build.sh
+- run ./build-release.sh and follow the prompts
+    - as prompted, sign the main scripts in tmpBuild/src/scripts/
+    - continue
     - sign updates.xri
+    - continue
 - commit/push